RichardCouperthwaite/BAREFOOT-Framework/readme.md

 * train_func : When training the reduced order models after the Truth Model queries, it is necessary to include this function that will actually do the training.
 * reification : Boolean parameter that toggles whether the framework will use the reification approach or not.
 Defaults to True.
 * batch : Boolean parameter that toggles the batch approach in the framework.
 Defaults to True.
+* multiObjective : Toggles multi-objective optimization
+* multiObjectRef : Holds the reference point required by the EHVI acquisition function

 The second stage sets up the specific calculation required: